 Step 9: Keep Your Wi-Fi Router in Safe Place

 This feature is called — WPS or Push’n’Connect (I’m sure you have heard of it) which is present in most routers these days.
 If you look at the back of your router, you’ll see a small button (often next to the LAN ports or reset button) labeled as WPS.
-Now, some Wi-Fi devices don’t have any interface where you can enter Wi-Fi password (like Wi-Fi repeaters), and this is where WPS button is useful.
+Now, some Wi-Fi devices don’t have any interface where you can enter the Wi-Fi password (like Wi-Fi repeaters), and this is where the WPS button is useful.
 Simply press the WPS button on both devices simultaneously, and they will connect.
 No need to enter any Wi-Fi password.

 Usually, this is a handy feature, but if you keep your router outside your sight, then a hacker can do some social engineering, gain access to your home and press a button to connect his or her smartphone to your Wi-Fi network.
 I know this sounds like some Mr. Robot episode, but why take the risk.
 Why not keep mount your router high on the walls.
 This is also good for the network coverage BTW.